 ‘Cause sometimes there is nothing better than sitting down and talking to your readers live while holding your printed book.

-Blogs are one of the best ways to advertise your books.
+Blogs are one of the best ways to do book marketing.
 If you don’t have your own blog, you can find a high-quality literature blog and you can contact them and ask them to write a blog post about your book.

 Like I did for Ronald’s book Eating the Forbidden Fruit.